yyc12345/BallanceBlenderHelper/docs/docs/en/import-export-virtools.md

 * Collection: Export single collection. **This is the most commonly used option.** Select a collection in following input box.
 Note that selecting a collection will export the objects in the internal collection as well, i.e. exporting nested collections is supported.
 * Selected Object: Export selected objects.
 Select the objects to be exported before enter this dialog.
 * All Objects: Export all objects inside this document.
 This option should be used with caution.
 Because it brutely iterate the list of document objects to export, and it is likely to export many objects you don't need.

+!!! warning "Exportable Targets and Modifiers"
+    Starting with BBP version 4.4, BBP not only supports exporting Mesh type objects, but also supports exporting all objects that can be converted to Mesh type, including: Curves, Surfaces, Fonts, and Meta Balls.
+Previously, BBP only supported exporting Mesh type objects.
+With this feature, users no longer need to convert various objects into meshes before exporting and testing maps.
+For example, when creating fancy rails using curve lofting, users can now export directly in curve form, test their playability in the game, and then solidify it into a mesh with appropriate materials after the complete test.
+This feature significantly speeds up map creation and adjustment.

+    Additionally, starting with BBP version 4.4, it's no longer necessary to apply modifiers to objects during export.
+BBP applies all modifiers to something like a "temporary object" before exporting (you can think of it this way, but the actual implementation is not exactly the same).
+This feature lays a solid foundation for enabling rapid creation of Balance maps using modifiers such as geometry nodes.

 ### Virtools Params